-All children in a Head Start program are required to have a dental examination within 90 days of enrollment (annually thereafter) and to complete follow-up treatment as needed.
-Children in an Early Head Start program are required to obtain a dental assessment at each Well Baby Exam per the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) Schedule and to complete follow-up as needed.
+All children in a Head Start program are required to have a dental examination within 90 days of enrollment (every 6 months thereafter) and to complete follow-up treatment as needed.
+Children in an Early Head Start program are required to obtain a dental assessment at each Well Baby Exam per the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) Schedule and to complete follow-up as needed.
 We also encourage dental examinations in the other program options as well.